 AN AREA OF UNEXPECTED STRENGTH

-While it’s expected that Berkeley Haas would rank well in Entrepreneurship and Management (where the school earned a No. 8 spot), it was the school’s ranking in Finance that Johnson says he is perhaps proudest of.
+While it’s expected that Berkeley Haas would rank well in Entrepreneurship and Management (where the school earned a No. 5 sand a No. 7, respectively), it was the school’s No. 8 ranking in Finance that Johnson says he is perhaps proudest of.
 “Clearly we have excellent faculty who are teaching in finance, but we have kind of followed our own path.
 More of our students at Haas than ever before are interested in newer areas of finance,” he says.
 “Fintech, for example, venture finance, and so on.
 We have some students interested in taking the traditional investment banking path, but fewer are going in that direction and a lot more are going into some of the newer areas of finance.”

 While Berkeley Haas remains a strong general management program — a fact that has earned it the No. 7 overall rank by U.S. News each of the last four years — the school can point to strong performances at the specialization level as evidence of a multifaceted, evolving, innovative approach to business education.
 “I’m glad for the recognition of Berkeley as a top-10 school,” Johnson says.
 “I think one of the things that enables us to stay there is that at the same time that we’re providing all these opportunities in some of the specialization areas, we’re constantly evolving the curriculum to reflect the latest innovations in business.
 At the point in time, for example, we’re offering electives in blockchain and AI and we’re launching a new certificate program in data analytics.
 But at the same time, the core of the program is a strong general management foundation — and we haven’t lost sight of that.